pei-lu/HW_Accouting/README.md

 1. Fork this repo
 2. Open merchList.json and replace the products you want to sell
 4. Republish the page in your own github or use other methods to host the service.
 [Tutorial details here](https://docs.github.com/en/pages/quickstart)

+## Password Change
+1. Open the button_Func.js file
+2. Find line 13: const CORRECT_PASSWORD = "Vender2025";
+3. Replace "Vender2025" with your desired new password
+4. Save the file